CangaRouter/ExGas/docs/DesignDocument.md

 Services are in packages Service (interfaces of services) and ServiceImpl (classes that implement the interfaces)

-The controller layer interacts with the service layer (packages Service and ServieImpl) to get a job done whenever it receives a request from the view or api layer, when it does it should not have access to the model objects and should always exchange neutral DTOs.
+The controller layer interacts with the service layer (packages Service and ServieImpl) to get a job done whenever it receives a request from the view or api layer, when it does it should not have access to the model objects and should always exchange neutral Dtos.

 The service layer never accepts a model as input and never ever returns one either.
 This is another best practice that Spring enforces to implement  a layered architecture.